-Vitamin E oil originates from supplements rich of Vitamin E. It is a vital vitamin that’s needed by our bodies to prevent lipid destruction in the cell membrane and to fight free radicals.
+Vitamin E oil originates from supplements rich in Vitamin E. It is a vital vitamin that our body needs to prevent lipid destruction in the cell membrane and fight free radicals.

 - 1 About Vitamin E

 - 5 What Are the Benefits?

 Being an antioxidant, Vitamin E neutralizes the free radicals by donating the missing electrons to keep them stable.
 It can be used in two different forms, as capsules or oil.

 The vitamin E capsule is for internal use, while you should use the oil externally.

 In food, Vitamin E is present in abundance in sources like sunflower, corn, soybean, wheat germ, peanut butter, whole grains, and green leafy vegetables.